galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 - Remove secondary IP from source adminVM: go to Azure Portal -> open source adminVM -> select **Settings** -> select **Networking** -> open the network interface -> select **Settings** -> select **IP Configurations** -> remove `ipconfig2` which was configured with virtual IP of Admin Server.
 - Assign secondary IP to target adminVM: go to Azure Portal -> open target adminVM -> select **Settings** -> select **Networking** -> open the network interface -> select **Settings** -> select **IP Configurations** -> Add `ipconfig2` with static IP address, here is `10.0.0.16`.
 - Wait for Admin Server ready.

+You have to commit the failover after Admin Server is up: Select Protected items -> Replicated istems -> adminVM -> commit.

+#### Custom recovery plan

+You are able to automate above step with a custom recovery plan.

+Before creating a custom plan, you're required to have a Automation Account in a different region:

+- Follow [Create a standalone Azure Automation account](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account?tabs=azureportal) to create an automation account in West US.
+- Follow [Create a user-assigned managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp#create-a-user-assigned-managed-identity) to create a user-assigned managed identity, and grant it with subscription **Contributor** role.
+- Modify [AssignIP-Workflow.ps1](#scripts/AssignIP-Workflow.ps1) with your values, and import it as a runbook to the automation account.
+- Publish the runbook.

+Now you are ready to create a custom plan:

+- Go to recovery service vault from Azure Portal.
+- Select Manage - Recovery Plans -> Add Recovery plan
+  - Name: WLSAdminZone2ZoneRecovery
+  - Source: East US
+  - Check "Select this check box if you would like to failover machines across zones within the same region"
+  - Source zone: 1
+  - Target zone: 3
+  - Allow items with deployment model: Resource Manager
+  - Selected items: select adminVM
+  - Click Create

+After the plan is completed, open the plan, you will find **Customize** button, hit that button and add a post action to group 1.

+Steps to add post action to group 1:

+- Name: Assign-IP
+- Automation account name: select the automation account created previously.
+- Runbook name: AssignIP-Workflow.
+- Click OK.

+Save the recovery plan.
+The plan is able to assign IP to target VM automatically.

+Open the plan and click failover, the plan will provison and start target machine in the target resource group.
+You have to commit the failover after Admin Server is up: Select the plan and click **Commit**.

+Please note that, if you fail back from target machine to source machine, you have to assign IP maunaully, the plan will not trigger the post action for **Re-protect**.

 ## Validate